-There are many reasons to visit Rapperswil, a picturesque lakeside town just a short train ride from Zurich.
-There’s the medieval town, with its castle, deer park and rose gardens (Rapperswil is known as the City of Roses).
+Rapperswil is a picturesque lakeside town just a short train ride from Zurich.
+There are many reasons to take a day trip here, with a medieval town, castle, deer park and rose gardens (Rapperswil is known as the City of Roses).
 Then there are restaurants, lakeside walks and boat trips.
-But for me the highlight was the Holzbrucke, the wooden bridge across Lake Zurich.
-This is a historic place of pilgrimage, and part of a nature reserve.
+But for me the highlight was the Holzbrucke, the historic wooden bridge across Lake Zurich.
+This is the longest wooden bridge in Switzerland, an ancient place of pilgrimage, and part of a nature reserve.

-The Holzbrucke crosses the lake at its narrowest point, between Rapperswil and Hurden.
+The Holzbrucke crosses Lake Zurich at its narrowest point, between Rapperswil and Hurden.
 There has been a crossing here since ancient times, whether by bridge or ferry.
-The earliest known bridge was Roman, but there is evidence of an earlier, Neolithic, structure.
+The earliest known bridge was Roman, but there is evidence of an earlier, Neolithic, structure (wooden piles have been discovered dating back to around 1500 BCE).
 A “new” bridge was built in the 14th century, and lasted for 500 years.
 The current bridge was opened in 2001.

 The Rapperswil Nature Reserve